AndreyLunevich/DLImageLoader-iOS/README.md

 // ===  Sample of using DLImageLoader  === //

+Connect DLImageLoader in your .m file:

+#import "DLImageLoader.h"

+After that, call image loading:

-[DLImageLoader loadImageFromURL:[item objectForKey:@"picture"]
+[DLImageLoader loadImageFromURL:@"image_url_here"
                       completed:^(NSError *error, NSData *imgData) {
                       	if (error == nil) {
                       		// if we have no errors
                       	} else {
-                      		// if we get some error when load image }
+                      		// if we got error when load image }
                     }];